guruvishal2002/Stock_Portfolio_Tracker/README.md

 - **API Key Limitations**: The free version of the Alpha Vantage API has rate limits that may affect the performance if multiple requests are made within a short period.
 - **No Database Integration**: The current version stores portfolio data in memory, which will be lost when the application is closed.
 Future versions may include database integration for persistent storage.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.